Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 Add more Campaign goals than just total domination.
 Including new Policies to support these new goals.
 Potential goals:
 1. Trading (money threshold)
-2. Domination (default, conquer Calradia)
+1. Domination (default, conquer Calradia)
-3. Religion (convert Calradia)
+1. Religion (convert Calradia)
-4. Diplomacy (peace length threshold + average relation threshold)
+1. Diplomacy (peace length threshold + average relation threshold)

 ### New Quests & Dialogues
 1. More dialogue variation in existing conversations to better the roleplay aspect
-2. Enhanced minor quests with better story arcs
+1. Enhanced minor quests with better story arcs
 1. Add new quests, including fleshing out minor factions
+1. Add way to recruit minor faction units dialogs

 ### Character Creation
 Add many more background options to allow more different builds and role-play opportunities.
+Blank-Slate start: Bypass the backgroud option steps and award player a number of focus point.

 ### Fun Defeat
 Add more mechanics to make having your party wiped out and being taken prisoner be more fun (or at least less soul crushin).